 Remember not everyone at a campground is there to party.
-Families and older folks have earlier bedtime than some, so when you hangin’ at the campfire tone the volume down.
-Many of the sights we’ve been to have quiet time from 10pm-6am.
+Families and older folks have an earlier bedtime than some, so when you hangin’ at the campfire tone the volume down.
+Many of the sites we’ve been to have quiet time from 10pm-6am.

-This bring me into know you camp rules.
+This brings me to know you camp rules.
 If the speed limit is 25mph it’s not just to bug you.
 Watch for kids, bicyclists, people walking.
 The rules are there to keep everyone safe.

 Smoking.
 I get it.
 I was a smoker for twenty years.
 You’re sitting around the campsite, relaxing, maybe hanging with some friends and the next thing you know you’ve been through a half a pack of smokes.
 I would love to tell you how bad they are for you and understand the draw.
 I get it!
 But other folks don’t.
 They are there to enjoy the outdoors and fresh air and don’t want your bad habit invading their airspace.
 Try to be mindful of what way your smoke waffes.

 Camping etiquette is not complicated.
 It is not meant to make sure you don’t have a good time.
 It’s common sense.
 It’s common courtesy.
-There is an old saying ” Do unto other as you would have do unto you”
+There is an old saying ” Do unto others as you would have done unto you”